-Independent external experts may be contracted as independent observers based on the model contract approved by the Commission to examine the implementation of the peer review evaluation process.
-The remit of observers covers the entire peer review evaluation session, including any remote assessments.
-The role of the independent observers is to give advice on the conduct of the peer review evaluation sessions, the ways in which the procedures could be improved and the way in which the independent external experts apply the criteria.
+Independent external experts may be contracted as independent observers based on the model contract approved by the Commission to examine the implementation of the evaluation process.
+The remit of observers covers the entire evaluation session, including any remote assessments.
+The role of the independent observers is to give advice on the conduct of the evaluation sessions, the ways in which the procedures could be improved and the way in which the independent external experts apply the criteria.
 The independent observers verify that the procedures set out or referred to in these rules are adhered to and report on ways in which the process could be improved.
-If proposals are subject to remote evaluation, observers have access to all communications between the ERCEA and the peer reviewers and may make contact with some or all peer reviewers to poll their opinions on the conduct of the peer review evaluation.
-Observers have access to any meetings that are part of the peer review evaluation session.
+If proposals are subject to remote evaluation, observers have access to all communications between the ERCEA and the external independent experts and may make contact with some or all external independent experts to poll their opinions on the conduct of the evaluation.
+Observers have access to any meetings that are part of the evaluation session.